 - Tri-campus or campus wide student group (e.g. UTSU, UTSC, UTM, APUS, ASSU)

 - College or faculty student society (e.g. KPEUA, ENGSoc, VUSAC)

 - Hart House committee

-Students who serve as a chair and/or on the planning committee with meet weekly/bi-weekly to plan all aspects of the conference including: selecting the keynote, hosting presenter information sessions, conference logistics, selecting sessions, etc. Participation will be CCR eligible.
+Students who serve as co-chairs will meet weekly/bi-weekly to plan all aspects of the conference including: selecting the keynote, hosting presenter information sessions, conference logistics, selecting sessions, etc. Participation will be CCR eligible.

 Leading Together: A Student Leadership Conference

 Leading Together: A Student Leadership Conference is an opportunity to connect with student leaders from diverse roles, areas of study and experiences at U of T. During the day-long conference, students will have the opportunity to:

 - Engage other students in peer-led sessions, wellness and experiential learning activities.

 - Build a network with fellow students across campus.